 Traveling to Vietnam and finding which visa is right for you, figuring out how to apply can be really confusing.
-Swallow Travel clarifies for you about Vietnam visa exemption, e-Visa, Visa on arrival and Embassy issued Vietnam visa.
+Swallow Travel will provide you the information about Vietnam visa exemption, e-Visa, Visa on arrival and Embassy issued Vietnam visa.

 1/ Vietnam Visa Exemptions

 - Visa-free for 30 days: Laos, Cambodia, Thailand, Malaysia, Indonesia, and Singapore

 - Visa-free for 15 days: Japan, South Korea, Denmark, Russian, Sweden, Norway, Finland, UK, France, Germany, Italy, Spain (*)